 ★ Workflow for Live Entertainment Bookers

 VenueOps gives you the ability to easily send your avails, manage your holds, and confirm those great shows!
 This article will give you an overview of how it all works, with links out to step-by-step directions.
-We also have a webinar for bookers as a part of our standard suite of training webinars - see this article for the date of the next session, or you can check out a recording here.

 In This Article

 - Getting Started: Settings to Customize, Task Templates, and Notifications

 - Before You Book: Artist Research and Avails

 Before you start booking events, you may wish to do some setup and customization on your account:

 - Custom Status Names: You may override the default status names of Prospect, Tentative, and Definite.
 You'll need to have the System Admin role to do this, as the status names are account-wide and this change will affect all users.
 Step-by-step instructions are here.

 - Visibility Settings: Until an event is confirmed or announced, you may wish to hide the event name and information from other users in the building and on avails.
 This article has a full explanation of the visibility settings for events and instructions how to set your defaults.

 - Custom Calendar Views: If you have the Edit Private Saved Views or the Edit Shared Saved Views permission, you are able to update your calendar view to see specific information you wish to see as you book and manage your holds, such as the status rank (hold 1, hold 2, etc), see ticket scaling or other notes that you've added to the event description, and filter to view only select specific rooms in your venue.
 Once you've got your calendar just as you like it, you may save your changes to a custom view.
 More information on customizing your calendar view is available here.